Centr Muscle Building trainer Torre Washington, shirtless and wearing white shorts, displays his rip

 Compound: The foundation of your power

-If you’re a beginner, compound exercises help you build your foundation quicker by giving you more for the time and effort you put in.
+If you’re a beginner, compound exercises help you build a foundation quicker by giving you more for the time and effort you put in.
 They help you lift heavier loads and build more strength overall.
-Let's talk benefits:
+Let's talk benefits.

 1. Compound exercises save you time.